AuthCord/authcord-python/readme.md

 # Work in Progress...

+Find more info and get api access by <a href="https://discord.com/invite/vQ6US7MGgy">joining our Discord</a>

 # Authcord python library
 The Authcord library is a Python module that allows you to easily communicate with the Authcord API.